2018 Australian Grand Prix: Race

 Before the race, a tribute was paid to the late former Australian Grand Prix promoter Ron Walker by officially naming the Albert Park circuit's main straight the Walker Straight.

 After the start the top three stayed in the same order they started while Verstappen lost a place to Magnussen at the start.
-Sergey Sirotkin was the first retirement of the race when on lap 4 he retired due to a brake failure caused by overheating.
-On lap 9, Verstappen spun at turn one while chasing Magnussen and dropped down to eighth.
+Sergey Sirotkin was the first retirement of the race when he retired on lap 4 due to a brake failure caused by overheating.
+On lap 9, Verstappen spun at turn 1 while chasing Magnussen and dropped down to eighth.
 Hamilton led Räikkönen, Vettel, Magnussen, Grosjean, Ricciardo, Hülkenberg, Verstappen, Sainz and Alonso.
 They stayed in that order until the first round of pit stops.
 On lap 18 Räikkönen pitted for softs.
 On lap 19 Hamilton pitted for softs to cover Räikkönen and emerged on track ahead of him.
 Verstappen pitted on lap 20.
-Magnussen pitted at the end of lap 21, but retired the next lap due to the cross-threaded wheel-nut being fitted loosely.
-On lap 24, Grosjean retired at turn 2 from seventh after pitting with the same problem as his teammate Magnussen resulting in a Virtual Safety Car (VSC) being called out.
+Magnussen pitted at the end of lap 21, but retired the next lap due to a cross-threaded wheel-nut being fitted loosely.

+On lap 24, Grosjean retired at turn 2 from seventh after pitting with the same problem as his teammate Magnussen, resulting in a Virtual Safety Car (VSC) being called out.
 On lap 26 Vettel pitted under the VSC and emerged ahead of Hamilton and Räikkönen.
-Mercedes miscalculated the required gap between Vettel and Hamilton to prevent a jump under the safety car before Vettel's pit stop due to a software glitch.
+Prior to Vettel's pit stop, Mercedes had miscalculated the required gap between Vettel and Hamilton to prevent a change of the running order under the safety car due to a software glitch.
 After the first round of pit stops Vettel led with Hamilton second and Räikkönen in third.
 Alonso pitted under the VSC to emerge ahead of Verstappen.
 On lap 27 the full-course Safety Car was called out.
 The safety car came in at the end of lap 31.
 This left the top ten Vettel, Hamilton, Räikkönen, Ricciardo, Alonso, Verstappen, Hülkenberg, Bottas, Vandoorne and Sainz.
 None of the top ten pitted again.

 Ricciardo hounded Räikkönen for the rest of the race, setting the fastest lap in the process.
 Alonso resisted the pressure from Verstappen while holding on to fifth place.
 Vettel took the chequered flag to win the Australian Grand Prix for the second consecutive year, followed by Hamilton and Räikkönen rounding the podium.
 Ricciardo, Alonso, Verstappen, Hülkenberg, Bottas, Vandoorne and Sainz in that order completed the top ten, with Renault scoring their first double-points-finish since the 2011 Turkish Grand Prix.
 Ricciardo's 4th-placed finish marked his joint best finish at Albert Park, but also the joint best finish for an Australian at the Australian Grand Prix, equalling his 2016 result, and Mark Webber's 4th place in 2012.

-After the race, Haas was fined €10,000 by the FIA for sending both of its drivers back to the track without the tyres properly attached to the car.
+After the race, Haas was fined €10,000 by the FIA for sending both of its drivers back to the track without tyres being properly attached to the cars.